 - a.
-At least 80% of program students complete program/degree requirements within 3 years (150% of the program length). - b.
-The program's one-year pass rate, (graduates who pass the registration exam within one year of first attempt), on the CDR credentialing exam for dietitian nutritionists is at least 80%. - c.
-Eighty percent of program graduates take the CDR dietitian credentialing exam within 12 months of program completion. - d.
+At least 80% of students complete program requirements within 3-4.5 years (150% of the program length). - b.
+The program's one-year pass rate, (graduates who pass the registration exam within one year of first attempt), on the CDR credentialing exam for dietitian nutritionists is at least 80%. - b.
+At least 80% of program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion. - c.
 Eighty percent of graduates will be members of the Academy of Nutrition and Dietetics.